Trust Before Automation

 Before setting out on longer-running tasks, I championed a step that verifies the initial prompt and asks up to two follow-up questions.

 This step adds friction, but increases perceived speed.
-The AI is immediately reacting to inputs, helping the user trust its utility, and prevent misalignment downstream.
+The AI is immediately reacting to inputs, helping the user trust its utility, and preventing misalignment downstream.

 Tuning performance